Just a little piece of my story...

 My favorite book: The Bible.
 But don't ask me what my favorite book of the Bible is.
 Just don't.
 Unless you have a jet and a hefty supply of chocolate, then, let's talk.

-My 2018 goal: To have my book idea to a publisher.
+My 2019 goal: To have my latest book proposal to a publisher by the end of the year.
 I might have to go to a deserted island, with my chocolate, so I can accomplish this goal, but it will happen.